Alan Hovhaness: Later life

 Hovhaness was inducted into the National Institute of Arts and Letters (1951), and received honorary DMus degrees from the University of Rochester (1958), Bates College (1959) and the Boston Conservatory (1987).
 He moved to Seattle in the early 1970s, where he lived for the rest of his life.
 In 1973, he composed his third and final ballet score for Martha Graham: Myth of a Voyage, and over the next twenty years (between 1973 and 1992) he produced no fewer than 37 new symphonies.

 He created a major work, The Rubaiyat, A Musical Setting in 1975, which was for narrator and orchestra and has been twice recorded.
 Rubaiyat refers to the Rubaiyat of Omar Khayyam, Persian mathematician, astronomer, and poet.
 The text consisted of a dozen of the English quatrains from the translation by Edward FitzGerald.

 Continuing his interest in composing for Asian instruments, in 1981, at the request of Lou Harrison, he composed two works for Indonesian gamelan orchestra which were premiered by the gamelan at Lewis & Clark College, under the direction of Vincent McDermott.

-Hovhaness was survived by his sixth wife, the coloratura soprano Hinako Fujihara Hovhaness (1932–2022), who administered the Hovhaness-Fujihara music publishing company, as well as a daughter (from his first wife), harpsichordist Jean Nandi (b.
+Hovhaness died of a stomach ailment on June 21, 2000 at the Swedish Medical Center in Seattle, at the age of 89.
+He was survived by his sixth wife, the coloratura soprano Hinako Fujihara Hovhaness (1932–2022), who administered the Hovhaness-Fujihara Music Company, as well as a daughter (from his first wife), harpsichordist Jean Nandi (b.
 1935).
-He died of a stomach ailment on June 21, 2000 at the Swedish Medical Center in Seattle.
-He was 89.
+Hinako Fujihara Hovhaness's son William Holst (from her previous marriage to Peter Holst), a retired avionics systems engineer, is the current president of the Hovhaness-Fujihara Music Company.